vividfog/nordpool-predict-fi/README.md

 Note that `uv venv` does not seed a `pip` binary by default.
 If you specifically want one inside `.venv`, use `uv venv --seed` or install `pip` explicitly afterward.

 The repo uses environment variables for configuration.
 These can be set in a file called `.env.local`.
 Check `.env.local.template` [and the comments](.env.local.template) on what the variables are.
 Most of the defaults should be OK.

+For LLM narration, `LLM_MODEL` is the model identifier sent to the OpenAI-compatible API.
+Set `LLM_DISPLAY_NAME` to the friendlier, public-facing name that should appear in the generated article signature.
+If `LLM_DISPLAY_NAME` is omitted or empty, it defaults to `LLM_MODEL`.

 ## Usage